-You can see from the above hierarchy that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).
+You can see from the above that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).

-Step 4: Set Up Categories
+Step 4: Set Up Your WP Categories

-(Organize content using categories)
+(Organize content with categories)

 (Posts – Categories)

-This opens the ‘Categories’ screen …
+This brings you to the ‘Categories’ panel …

-How To Add WordPress Categories
+How To Add Categories To WordPress

-(Categories screen – Add New Category section)
+(Categories screen – Add New Category)

-(Categories panel – Add New Category area fields)
+(Categories panel – Add New Category fields)

-Click Add New Category when done to add your new category …
+Click the ‘Add New Category’ button to add your new category …

-(Table of categories)
+(List of categories)